 Your personal brand is what people say about you when you are not around.
 It is how the world sees you.
 It is your reputation.
-It is who you are.
-It is what you value.
+Your personal brand is who you are and what you value.
 It is your unique perspective on the world.

 In today’s digital age, personal branding is not optional.

 A powerful personal brand has its benefits.
 You can take control of your online identity and influence the perception other people have about you.
 It can help you to attract opportunities such as a promotion, a new job, a new client, or a new speaking opportunity.

 By establishing yourself as an expert on certain topics, you can become a “go-to” source of information.
 Creating your successful personal brand will require time and effort but it doesn’t have to be difficult.

 Your A to Z guide to personal branding